How to show a feed of recent orders in your Shopify product detail page

 When you are on your dashboard you’ll want to click on the ‘+ Add Skill’ button.
 This will open a box that shows you all of the possible skills you can add to your eCommerce site.
 Search for the skill by typing ‘social proof’ or scroll until you find the one called “Show Social Proof Feed’.

 How to edit and customize the feed of recent orders in Shopify

 Now comes the fun part-customizing your feed of recent orders to look and act the way you want it to!
-The skill is divided into 4 tabs including what to show, where to show it when to show it, and the why tab for A/B testing.
+The skill is divided into 5 tabs including location, content, design, behavior, and conditions.

-This tab lets you choose what content to show to your customers, as well as its behaviour.
-The ‘Content’ tab lets you decide to only show for recent orders, or you can also include add to cart events that did not result in a sale.
+This tab lets you choose what content to show to your customers.
+It lets you decide to only show for recent orders, or you can also include add to cart events that did not result in a sale.

 The difference is the default notification says “just started buying this” if they add to cart, or “just ordered this” if they bought the product.
 You can also determine the lookback period here.
 This lets you decide how far back to show events.

 So you can choose to show all orders in the last 24 hours, the last 2 days, or even a week depending on your preferences.
 You can also choose whether or not to show the shopper’s profile picture.